shapor/website-change-monitor/README.md

 The function automatically detects which notification methods are available based on the configured environment variables.

+### Setting up Pushover

+Pushover is a service that makes it easy to get real-time notifications on your phone, tablet, or desktop.
+Here's how to set it up for this project:

+1. Sign up for a Pushover account at https://pushover.net/
+2. After logging in, you'll see your User Key on the dashboard.
+This is your `PUSHOVER_USER_KEY`.
+3. Scroll down to "Your Applications" and click "Create an Application/API Token".
+4. Fill in the form:
+   - Name: "Website Change Monitor" (or any name you prefer)
+   - Type: Application
+   - Description: "Monitors websites for changes"
+   - URL: (Optional) You can leave this blank
+   - Icon: (Optional) You can upload an icon if you want
+5. After creating the application, you'll see the API Token.
+This is your `PUSHOVER_API_TOKEN`.

+To receive notifications:
+1. Download the Pushover mobile app from your device's app store (iOS App Store or Google Play Store).
+2. Log in to the app using your Pushover account.
+3. (Optional) On desktop, you can use their browser extensions or desktop clients available at https://pushover.net/clients

+Now, when the Website Change Monitor detects a change, it will send a push notification to all your registered devices.

 ## Deployment

 To deploy the function and set up the Cloud Scheduler job, run the `deploy.sh` script: